Brandon Briones

-Brandon Robert Briones (born April 29, 2001) is an American artistic gymnast.
-He is the 2018 Youth Olympic vault champion and was a reserve athlete for the 2020 Olympic men's gymnastics team.
+Brandon Briones (born April 29, 2001) is an American artistic gymnast.
+He was a member of the United States men's national artistic gymnastics team and is the 2018 Youth Olympic vault champion.
+Briones was an alternate for the 2020 Olympic men's gymnastics team.

-Personal life
+Early life and education

 Briones was born in Park Ridge, Illinois to Laurie and Deo Briones; he grew up in Gilbert, Arizona.
+He attended Gilbert High School before enrolling at Stanford University.